danpadmore/WindowsRedditWallpaperUpdater/README.md

 ### Install

-Download all files in [artifacts](https://github.com/danpadmore/WindowsRedditWallpaperUpdater/tree/master/artifacts) into a single folder on your computer.
+Download all *WindowsRedditWallpaperUpdater.\** files from [the latest release](https://github.com/danpadmore/WindowsRedditWallpaperUpdater/releases) to a single folder on your computer.

 To run the application execute	*WindowsRedditWallpaperUpdater.SystemTrayIcon.exe*